SolarNetwork/solarnode-os-packages/solarnode-base-tyrus-client/debian/README.md

 # SolarNode Application - Tyrus Websocket Client

-This directory contains support for building the `solarnode-base-asm` package.
+This directory contains support for building the `solarnode-base-tyrus-client` package.
 This adds [Tyrus Websocket Client][tyrus] support to the SolarNode platform.
 See [CHANGELOG](./CHANGELOG.md) for release information.